Thorough & Aggressive Advocacy For All Your Legal Needs

 Estate planning can help New Yorkers avoid troubling elder law issues

-Growing old is a privilege but it does come with its challenges.
+Growing old is a privilege, but it does come with its challenges.
 Aches and pains are normal as we age and some people also expect that financial concerns will also appear after they retire or following an illness or injury.
 This is not always the case, however, even for those with limited resources.

 It is never too early to establish an estate plan.
 Although there is no magic bullet, an estate plan can help you and your family avoid certain elder law issues.